OWASP/CheatSheetSeries/cheatsheets/CI_CD_Security_Cheat_Sheet.md

 ### Pipeline and Execution Enviornment

 In addition to SCM systems, it is imperative that the automation servers responsible for running the pipelines are also configured securely.
-Examples o these technologies include Travis, TeamCity, Jenkins, and CircleCI.
+Examples of these technologies include Travis, TeamCity, Jenkins, and CircleCI.
 While the exact hardening process will vary according to the specific platform used, some general best practices include:

 - Perform builds in appropriately isolated nodes (see Jenkins example [here](https://www.jenkins.io/doc/book/security/controller-isolation/))
 - Ensure communication between the SCM and CI/CD platform is secured using widely accepted protocols such as TLS 1.2 or greater.